-- Overall, we rate America’s Frontline Doctors a quackery level pseudoscience website based on the promotion of false or misleading information regarding Coronavirus that does not align with the consensus of science.
-We also rate them Low for factual reporting due to a lack of transparency as well as using known pseudoscience sources to draw their conclusions.
+- Overall, we rate America’s Frontline Doctors a quackery-level pseudoscience website based on promoting false or misleading information regarding Coronavirus that does not align with the scientific consensus.
+We also rate them Low for factual reporting due to a lack of transparency and using known pseudoscience sources to draw their conclusions.

 Factual Reporting: LOW

-Founded 0n 07/16/2020 by Simone Gold with the domain registered in Toronto Canada, America’s Frontline Doctors is a website that consists of a group of doctors that report information on COVID-19 from a conservative perspective.
-The website lacks transparency as they do not provide an about page or disclose ownership, however, they do provide a page that lists their leadership, which does not contain an Epidemiologist, Immunologist, or Infectious Disease expert.
-If they do have qualified physicians and researchers on staff they are not listed on the website.
+Founded on 07/16/2020 by Simone Gold with the domain registered in Toronto, Canada, America’s Frontline Doctors is a website that consists of a group of doctors that report information on COVID-19 from a conservative perspective.
+The website lacks transparency as they do not provide an about page or disclose ownership; however, they give a page that lists its leadership, which does not contain an Epidemiologist, Immunologist, or Infectious Disease, expert.
+Additionally, if they have qualified physicians and researchers on staff, they are not listed on the website.

-On 7/27/2020, America’s Frontline Doctors released a video claiming that Hydroxychloroquine cures Covid-19 and that masks are not necessary.
+On 7/27/2020, America’s Frontline Doctors released a video claiming that Hydroxychloroquine cures Covid-19 and masks are unnecessary.
 Conservative news outlet Breitbart published a story and the video that went viral, reaching millions.
-On 7/28/2020, Facebook, Twitter, and YouTube removed the video due to the “doctors making false and dubious claims related to the coronavirus.”
+However, on 7/28/2020, Facebook, Twitter, and YouTube removed the video due to the “doctors making false and dubious claims related to the coronavirus.”

 Funded by / Ownership

 America’s Frontline Doctors does not disclose ownership or sponsorship.
-While we are unable to find concrete evidence of ownership, there are indications they may be affiliated with the Tea Party Patriots as they broadcast their event live.
-Further, it appears the founder, Dr. Simone Gold is working directly with the Tea Party Patriots as evidenced here: “Many Americans are avoiding or delaying routine medical care out of fear of contracting the virus, Gold said.
-They’re working with Tea Party Patriots Action to get their message out, she said.”
+While we cannot find concrete evidence of ownership, there are indications they may be affiliated with the Tea Party Patriots as they broadcast their event live.
+Further, it appears the founder, Dr. Simone Gold, is working directly with the Tea Party Patriots, as evidenced here: “Many Americans are avoiding or delaying routine medical care out of fear of contracting the virus, Gold said.
+She said that they’re working with Tea Party Patriots Action to get their message out.”

 Analysis / Bias

 In review, the website consists of sections such as Summit, Media, and Blog.
-Under “summit” there are subsections “Summit Agenda, Leadership, Speakers, References, Testimonials” the subsection References include two pdf files “White Paper on Hydroxychloroquine” which includes an interview with Pseudoscience promoter Dr. Mehmet Oz.
+For example, under “summit,” there are subsections “Summit Agenda, Leadership, Speakers, References, Testimonials” the subsection References include two pdf files, “White Paper on Hydroxychloroquine,” which consists of an interview with Pseudoscience promoter Dr. Mehmet Oz.
 The White Paper research describes Hydroxychloroquine as a safe and effective cure for Covid-19.
-According to the FDA and several other studies, Hydroxychloroquine is not an effective treatment for Covid-19.
+However, according to the FDA and several other studies, Hydroxychloroquine is not effective for Covid-19.

-Under the “Compendium of HCQ Studies”, they reference Dr. Daniel Wohlgelernter whose name also appears under a letter to President Trump with other conservative activists that aligned with the Tea Party Patriots.
+Under the “Compendium of HCQ Studies,” they reference Dr. Daniel Wohlgelernter.
+His name also appears in a letter to President Trump with other conservative activists aligned with the Tea Party Patriots.
 You can view the letter here.
-The second PDF document lists Dr. Vladimir Zelenko as a source who was touted by the Tea Party PAC.
+The second PDF document lists Dr. Vladimir Zelenko as a source the Tea Party PAC touted.

-In general, America’s Frontline Doctors lack credibility as none of the Doctors are specialized in the field of infectious diseases.
+In general, America’s Frontline Doctors lack credibility as none specializes in infectious diseases.
 Further, much of the information they present is not supported by the scientific consensus regarding Covid-19.
-Lastly, the group appears to be connected to the Tea Party Patriots, which is owned by the Tea Party Patriots Fund that lobbies for small government and conservative causes.
+Lastly, the group appears to be connected to the Tea Party Patriots, owned by the Tea Party Patriots Fund, which lobbies for small government and conservative causes.

 Failed Fact Checks

-Overall, we rate America’s Frontline Doctors a quackery level pseudoscience website based on the promotion of false or misleading information regarding Coronavirus that does not align with the consensus of science.
-We also rate them Low for factual reporting due to a lack of transparency as well as using known pseudoscience sources to draw their conclusions.
-(D. Van Zandt 7/28/2020)
+Overall, we rate America’s Frontline Doctors a quackery-level pseudoscience website based on promoting false or misleading information regarding Coronavirus that does not align with the scientific consensus.
+We also rate them Low for factual reporting due to a lack of transparency and using known pseudoscience sources to draw their conclusions.
+(D. Van Zandt 7/28/2020) Updated (11/25/2022)